kimrypstra/GT-R_Database/GT-R Database/Data/ModelData/R34/Great Britain/Great Britain.md

 LX0 - Midnight Purple III: __1__
 TV2 - Bayside Blue: __34__

-There was an additional 8 prototypes with JDM VINs bought to UK for testing and development work, all of which are TV2 Bayside Blue.
+There were an additional 8 prototypes with JDM VINs brought to the UK for testing and development work, all of which are TV2 Bayside Blue.

 ## V-Spec (Great Britain) Specific Equipment:
 * Great Britain cars all have 17 digit VINs.
-They are identified by the GB code in the model code.
+They are identified by the GB code in the model code
 * Front air intake on bumper
 * Non-xenon halogen headlamps
 * 200 mph speedometer